 The Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship allows a recent law graduate who has completed a judicial clerkship to spend a year engaging in appellate advocacy in the areas of civil rights and poverty law.
 The Fellow works at the Public Justice Center in our Appellate Advocacy Project.
-Applications for the 2021-2022 Fellowship are due by October 17, 2020.
+Applications for the 2021-2022 Fellowship were due by October 17, 2020.
 Please visit the Murnaghan Fellowship website for further information and application instructions.

 The PJC welcomes interns throughout the year whose interests, abilities, and availability match with a current need of the staff.
-To be considered, please send a resume and letter explaining your interest, abilities, and availability to David Rodwin and Matt Hill.
+To be considered, please send a resume and letter explaining your interest, abilities, and availability to Matt Hill and Maria Roumiantseva.